Division of Medical Ethics Research

 Our Gender Affirmation Project (GAP) proactively identifies ethical issues related to gender-affirming care for transgender and gender diverse individuals, including hormonal and surgical interventions.

-Through the Transplant Ethics Project, we engage in a broad range of ethical and policy issues related to organ transplantation, including organ procurement, fair allocation of organs, ensuring equity in the transplant candidate selection process, living and deceased donor considerations, and transplant financing.
-We are also working to produce a report on the ethics of using newly deceased persons to test bioengineered lobes of lung for eventual clinical use.
-Learn more about our research on transplant ethics.
+Through the Transplant Ethics and Policy research program, we engage in a broad range of ethical and policy issues related to organ transplantation, including organ procurement, fair allocation of organs, ensuring equity in the transplant candidate selection process, living and newly deceased donor considerations, translational genomics, and transplant financing.
+Learn more about our research on transplant ethics and policy.

 Vaccine Ethics Project

 Researchers in the Vaccine Ethics Project study the growth of and develop policies to counter vaccine hesitancy and disseminate information and strategies needed to confront anti-vaccine advocates.

 Working Group on Pediatric Gene Therapy and Medical Ethics